dujanhung/json-validator/doc.md

 enum()
 ```

-restricts this entry with specified enum.
+restricts the value with specified enum.

 only available for `string` .